Jewish Defense Organization: Background and ideology

-JDO campaigns
+JDO's campaigns

 The JDO's security team has occasionally patrolled Jewish neighborhoods in the aftermath of antisemitic incidents, and urged other Jewish groups to do likewise.
 JDO members attempted to help provide security in Crown Heights during the 1991 Crown Heights Riot.
 The group has engaged in fights against neo-Nazis and white power skinheads in Las Vegas and other cities.
 It has also demonstrated, without incident, against Louis Farrakhan in New York City.
 The JDO often gives its demonstrations pseudo-military names, such as "Operation Klan Kicker" or "Operation Nazi Kicker".

 In 2004, the JDO held rallies at an apartment house on Manhattan's Upper West Side, where a neo-Nazi activist and Holocaust denier ran his operation.
 In 1989, it launched a boycott of the rap group Public Enemy in response to allegedly antisemitic remarks by Professor Griff, its self-styled Minister of Information.
 As a result of the media controversy, Griff temporarily left the band, and Public Enemy apologized for his remarks.

 The JDO has adopted a tactic of pressuring hotels and other public facilities to cancel meetings sponsored by antisemites such as David Duke.
 In early 2004, the JDO waged a phone-in campaign to pressure a Florida company to remove billboard messages sponsored by the National Alliance, an organization widely regarded as neo-Nazi.
 In September 2006 Columbia University scrapped plans for an address by Iranian President Mahmoud Ahmadinejad because of security and logistical problems.
 The move came as the JDO expressed outrage that the hard-line leader had been invited to speak.

-In late 2006 the JDO initiated Operation Screwball, aimed at the small Haredi Jewish group Neturei Karta.
+In late 2006, the JDO initiated Operation Screwball, aimed at the small Haredi Jewish group Neturei Karta.
 In 2007, the JDO helped organize a demonstration in which several hundred Orthodox Jews protested against Neturei Karta, some of whose members had been attending a Holocaust denial conference in Iran.
 The protesters shouted "Nazi traitors!
 Go back to Iran!
 You are killing Jews!" at members of Neturei Karta in the Rockland County community of Monsey.
 On January 14, 2007, 200 JDO members and sympathizers gathered outside a Brooklyn hotel to protest the presence of Moshe Aryeh Friedman, an anti-Israel rabbi who spoke at a Holocaust-denial conference in Iran.

 In June 2007, New York City Police investigated the JDO after it plastered fliers over Brooklyn Councilman Charles Barron's office, calling him an antisemite for voting for a defeated proposal to name a street after controversial black nationalist activist Sonny Carson.